vpuhoff/lora-esp32/readme.md

 1. Install all required libraries through the Arduino Library Manager
 2. Open the project in the Arduino IDE
 3. Select the appropriate board (ESP32 or ESP32-S3)
+   *Note: If using ESP32-S3, be aware that the LCD display functionality is currently unavailable due to the absence of a second display for testing.*
 4. Compile and upload the code to your device

 ## Usage